Skip to main content

 Explore more about the threats facing species on our Resources page.

 Jagajaga has or used to have 13 threatened plants found within its boundaries.
-Some of these might not be as photogenic as the Australian Grayling but they're just as important.
+Some of these might not be as photogenic as the Australasian Bittern but they're just as important.

 You are in federal electorate Jagajaga.